 - Proceed mesh was another recalled hernia mesh.
 The lightweight hernia mesh caused an increased risk of bowel obstructions.

 - Kugel mesh contains a ring in the center of the hernia mesh to hold its shape.
 The ring has been known to break and cause harm to the patient.

 - Prolene hernia system mesh has been reported to cause sexual dysfunction and severe pain.

-Contact an Atlanta Hernia Mesh Attorney to Fight for Your Compensation
+Contact a Hernia Mesh Attorney to Fight for Your Compensation

 The products listed above are some of the well-known hernia meshes with complications, but hernia mesh defects are not limited to these.
 If you’ve experienced pain from any faulty hernia mesh, then you should contact a defective medical device attorney as soon as possible.